oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 exposed in URLs.
 It also allows the authorization server to sender-constrain the issued tokens (see next section).

+## Protecting In-Browser Communication Flows {#rec_ibc}

+If the authorization response is sent with in-browser communication techniques like postMessage [@postmessage_api] instead of HTTP redirects, both the initiator and receiver of the in-browser message MUST be strictly verified, see [@inbc_security_sso].

+When comparing client receiver origins against pre-registered origins, authorization servers MUST utilize exact string matching, see (#iuv_countermeasures).
+Wildcard origins like "*" in postMessage MUST not be used as attackers can use them to leak a victim's in-browser message to malicious origins.
+Both measures contribute to the prevention of leakage of authorization codes and access tokens (see (#insufficient_uri_validation)).

+Clients MUST prevent injections of in-browser messages on the client receiver endpoint, which is known as Cross-Site Request Forgery (CSRF).
+Clients MUST utilize exact string matching to compare the initiator origin of an in-browser message with the authorization server origin.

+Since in-browser communication flows only apply a different communication technique (i.e., postMessage instead of HTTP redirect), all measures protecting the authorization response in redirect-based flows MUST be equally applied, see (#rec_redirect).

 ## Token Replay Prevention {#token_replay_prevention}

 ### Access Tokens